Mckenna Grace: Artistry and reception

-Musical style and influences

 Grace cites American singers Lana Del Rey (left) and Taylor Swift (right) as her main musical influences.

 Growing up, Grace listened to a variety of genres, including heavy metal and rap, and artists, including Taylor Swift and Korn.
 She identified Swift and Lana Del Rey as her key music influences because of their storytelling and the relatable, vivid imagery in their lyrics.
 She was inspired to begin playing the ukulele after watching the singer and ukulele player Grace Vanderwaal win America's Got Talent in 2016.
 Grace decided to start writing her own music after listening and emotionally connecting to Conan Gray's album Kid Krow (2020) during the COVID-19 pandemic.
 Bittersweet 16s sound was primarily influenced by Radiohead, Hole, and Roar; its emotional rawness took inspiration from Mitski.

 Bittersweet 16 has a pop rock and pop-punk sound, with its songs discussing themes of heartache, body image, and social anxiety.
 Autumn Leaves, on the other hand, explores the folk genre and focuses on the subject of young heartbreak.
 Grace has called her own sound "kind of pop-ish" but does not want to "say [she is] a certain music genre and sound cringy".
 According to MTV News, her songs prefer "theatricality without bombast to tell her story".
 She considers songwriting her "therapy" and uses it as a way to express all of her emotions, both positive and negative.